wrench-project/wrench/doc/wrench_101.md

 payload class, and the API documentation for these message payload classes details all messages whose payload can be customized.

 # Customizing logging  #        {#wrench-101-logging}

 When running a WRENCH simulator you may notice that there is quite a bit of logging output.
 While logging output can be useful to inspect visually the way in which the simulation proceeds, it is also convenient to disable it (and it slows down the simulation!).
-WRENCH's logging system is a thin layer on top of Simgrid's logging system, and as such is controlled via command-line arguments.
+WRENCH's logging system is a thin layer on top of SimGrid's logging system, and as such is controlled via command-line arguments.

-The bare-metal-chain example simulator  can be executed as follows in the `examples/basic-examples/bare-metal-chain` directory:
+The `bare-metal-chain` example simulator can be executed as follows in the `examples/basic-examples/bare-metal-chain` directory:

 ~~~~~~~~~~~~~{.sh}
 ./wrench-example-bare-metal-chain 10 ./two_hosts.xml
 ~~~~~~~~~~~~~

 You will note that quite a bit of (multi-colored) output is produced.

 A first way in which to modify logging is to disable colors, which can be useful to redirect output to a file.
 This is done with  the `--wrench-no-color` command-line option, anywhere in the argument list, for instance:

 ~~~~~~~~~~~~~{.cpp}
 ./wrench-example-bare-metal-chain 10 ./two_hosts.xml --wrench-no-color
 ~~~~~~~~~~~~~

-Disabling all logging is done with the Simgrid option `--wrench-no-log`:
+Disabling all logging is done with the option `--wrench-no-log`:

 ~~~~~~~~~~~~~{.cpp}
 ./wrench-example-bare-metal-chain 10 ./two_hosts.xml --wrench-no-log
 ~~~~~~~~~~~~~

-The above `--wrench-no-log` option is a simple wrapper around the sophisticated Simgrid logging capabilities (it is equivalent to the Simgrid argument `--log=root.threshold:critical`).
+The above `--wrench-no-log` option is a simple wrapper around the sophisticated SimGrid logging capabilities (it is equivalent to the SimGrid argument `--log=root.threshold:critical`).
 Details on these capabilities are displayed when passing the `--help-logs` command-line argument to your simulator.
-In a nutshell particular "log categories" can be toggled on and off.
-Log category names are attached to `*.cpp` files in the simulator code, the WRENCH code, and the Simgrid code.
+In a nutshell, particular "log categories" can be toggled on and off.
+Log category names are attached to `*.cpp` files in the simulator code, the WRENCH code, and the SimGrid code.
 Using the `--help-log-categories` command-line argument shows the entire log category hierarchy.

-In the bare-metal-chain example simulator,  there is a log category called `custom_wms` for the WMS (see one  of the  first lines of `examples/basic-examples/bare-metal-chain/OneTaskAtATimeWMS.cpp`).
+In the `bare-metal-chain` example simulator, there is a log category called `custom_wms` for the WMS (see one of the  first lines of `examples/basic-examples/bare-metal-chain/OneTaskAtATimeWMS.cpp`).
 This category corresponds to the logging messages printed out by the WMS.
 It is typical to want to see these messages as the WMS is the brain of the workflow execution.